Preparing search index...

 }

-Ensure your npm package is ready to use without requiring install-time scripts.
-If you need build steps, use prepublishOnly instead - this runs before publishing to npm, so your package already contains everything it needs.
+Ensure your published package is ready to use without requiring install-time scripts.
+If you need build steps, use prepublishOnly instead — it runs before you publish to npm, so the published tarball already contains everything it needs.

 npm publish